Uddipta69/Particle-size-distribution-/README.md

 ## Author

-*Your Name Here* – open an issue or pull request for improvements.
+*Uddipta Bhaskar Sarma(uddiptasarma361@gmail.com* – open an issue or pull request for improvements.